Unemployment

 By area

-Likelihood of being unemployed at 25 to 29 years old, by region compared to the national average (UK, 2014 to 2021 combined)
+Percentage point difference in the likelihood of being unemployed at 25 to 29 years old, by region compared to the national average (UK, 2018 to 2024 combined)

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for each region is highly likely to be within.
 In many cases the confidence intervals overlap.
 This suggests differences between specific regions may not be statistically significant.